 Looking at our stats, I see that demand for recommendations regarding diving watches is a seasonal thing with most visitors coming in summer and then gradually declining till Christmas only to start growing again in early January.
 “Pilots” are different animals: I have an impression that people are always interested in “aviators” regardless of the time of season.
 So, for your reading pleasure, a choice of fifteen timekeepers from under $200 to more than $10,000 as priced by online retailers that I find worthy of being considered while shopping for your new (or maybe your very first!) pilot’s watch this year.

 Look who has just got a sibling!
-The military-styled Khaki Pilot (ref.
-H64715885) that was first revealed back in early 2010 has just received a younger brother.
+The military-styled 2010 Khaki Pilot (ref.
+H64715885) has just received a younger brother.
 Called Hamilton Khaki Aviation Pilot Chronograph (ref.
-H646666735), the new automatic “aviator” from the legendary brand nicely fits a bullet-proof ETA Valjoux 7753 movement into the same mid-sized body of a (sort of) tactical timekeeper.
+H646666735), the new “aviator” from the legendary brand nicely fits a bullet-proof ETA Valjoux 7753 movement into the same mid-sized body of a (sort of) tactical timekeeper.

 The new Hamilton Khaki Aviation X-Patrol (refs.
 H76556331, H76556131, and H76566751) looks like an evolution of the stealthy Khaki X-Mach Pilot that was presented almost exactly three years ago in February, 2009.
 The difference between the two?
 Well, preserving all the controls and being powered by virtually the same movement, the new version now lets you convert nautical miles into statute miles and back.
 And the watch has also become smaller.